Where EU Sovereign Convergence Actually Lives

-Vikram Bahure · 18 May 2026 · v1.0 working draft
+Vikram Bahure · 18 May 2026 · v2.0 (screen reframe, 2026-05-31)

 The Italy-Germany 10Y sovereign spread (BTP-Bund) is the macroeconomic tape that the European rates community watches in real time.
 It is the headline measure of Italian sovereign risk, the channel through which Italian fiscal and political news transmits to euro-area financial conditions, and the trigger condition the European Central Bank (ECB) writes its Transmission Protection Instrument (TPI) policy around.
 It is also, on the 2020-2026 sample, not cointegrated.
 The next-most-obvious convergence pair, the matching 2Y, is.